 Understanding Superflat concept means dealing with a double reflection that Murakami does in an attempt to rescue the basic knowledge of traditional art and culture to redefine them on a contemporary scene.
 He does it on one side, by defining the aesthetical aspect and on the other side the discursive aspect.

 According to Murakami, in an aesthetical level, this concept has always been present throughout Japanese art history.
-The Japanese art historian Nobuo Tsuji, in his book “The linage of eccentricity” (1970) talks about a number of artists with expressionist trends that belong to the Edo period (1625 – 1868) and about creators of eccentric expressionist images from which Murakami himself recalls an aesthetic inheritance that gives room to contemporary visual expression forms such as manga.
+The Japanese art historian Nobuo Tsuji, in his book "The lineage of eccentricity" (1970) talks about a number of artists with expressionist trends that belong to the Edo period (1625 – 1868) and about creators of eccentric expressionist images from which Murakami himself recalls an aesthetic inheritance that gives room to contemporary visual expression forms such as manga.

-This aesthetical heritage is based on a pictorial composition where bi-dimensionality of elements stands out through the absent of light and shades and the multiple point of view, so that all the elements of the artwork have the same importance.
+This aesthetical heritage is based on a pictorial composition where bi-dimensionality of elements stands out through the absence of light and shades and the multiple point of view, so that all the elements of the artwork have the same importance.
 By avoiding a single point of view, the viewer is forced to make zigzag through a horizontal axis and thus Murakami intends the information about his artwork to be received layer by layer, so after a visual tour, all of this layers melt in one single superflat image.
 This way, Murakami establishes a new trend, formed by cartoonists, designers and artists, with postwar origins and whose ancestors can be found in Edo’s period most eccentric artists.

 Even though Superflat concept is enounced on an aesthetical field, it also has a projection on other scenarios such as social, cultural or historical.
 According to Takashi Murakami we must understand Superflat as a way to define traditional Japanese identity from modernity.
 It is a term from which we can talk about the past, present and future, linking them to give unity to Japan’s historical account.